streamshub/flink-sql-examples/docs/interactive-etl/index.md

 ```

 This might take a little while to show, there aren't many people buying lots of units.
-Ok, lets find the true big spenders.
+Ok, lets find the truly popular products.
-User IDs for users who buy 3 or more items over 500 GBP:
+Product IDs for products that cost more than £500 and which someone bought at least 3 units of at once:

 ```sql
 SELECT